-Our operations in recent years have been affected by our efforts to manage our interest rate risk position.
-In 2017, 2016 and 2015, we sold \$25.0 million, \$48.9 million and \$56.2 million, respectively, of fixed-rate mortgage loans.
-In 2017 and 2015, we also increased our total long-term fixed rate FHLB advances and securities sold under agreements to repurchase by \$13.2 million and \$37.0 million, respectively, to reduce our interest rate risk.
+Our operations are affected by our efforts to manage our interest rate risk position.
+In 2019 and 2018, we sold \$10.1 million and \$10.0 million, respectively, of fixed-rate mortgage loans.
+In 2019 and 2018, we obtained \$19.0 million and \$86.6 million, respectively, of long-term public deposits.
+In 2019 and 2018, we increased our long-term FHLB borrowings by \$121.0 million and \$5.0 million, respectively, to reduce interest rate risk.
 See "-Management of Market Risk" for a discussion of the actions we have taken in managing interest rate risk.

 All of Territorial Savings Bank's investments in mortgage-backed securities and collateralized mortgage obligations have been issued by Freddie Mac or Fannie Mae, which are U.S. government-sponsored enterprises, or Ginnie Mae, which is a U.S. government agency.
 These agencies guarantee the payment of principal and interest on the Bank's mortgage-backed securities.
 We do not own any preferred stock issued by Fannie Mae or Freddie Mac.
-As of December 31, 2017 and 2016, our additional borrowing capacity at the FHLB of Des Moines was \$579.4 million and \$577.9 million, respectively.
+As of December 31, 2019 and 2018, our additional borrowing capacity at the FHLB of Des Moines was \$727.5 million and \$769.3 million, respectively.